kristopolous/mansnip/README.md

 This will do a variety of things (try it yourself) that optimize for minimal token-length when using an llm.

+Compare various approaches for finding the documentation for bash's complete command:

 ```bash
 $ man bash | token-count                            # whole page
 73392